smart-on-fhir/chart-review/docs/config.md

 - You can provide a list of Label Studio note IDs.
 - You can reference other defined ranges.
 - You can specify a range of IDs with a hyphen.
+- Ranges are inclusive.
+That is, `2-4` includes notes 2, 3, and 4.

 #### Example